-Ongoing drilling program of 10,000 meters at Sam Otto
+Drilling program of 10,000 m completed at Sam Otto

 The Yellowknife City Gold project encompasses 790 km² of contiguous land within 10 km of the city of Yellowknife, a major hub for mining in the north that provides excellent access to infrastructure (air transportation, all-season roads and hydro-electric power) and skilled tradespeople.

 The district-size property lies on the prolific Yellowknife greenstone belt, covering over 67 km of strike length on the southern and northern extensions of the shear system that hosts the Con and Giant gold mines, which have produced over 14 million ounces of gold (Giant mine: 8.1 Moz @ 16.0 g/t Au and Con mine: 6.1 Moz @ 16.1 g/t Au).